python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/bot.md

 | `GITHUB_API_KEY` | When you wish to interact with GitHub | The API key to interact with GitHub, for example to download files for the branding manager.
 | `METABASE_USERNAME` | When you wish to interact with Metabase | The username for a Metabase admin account.
 | `METABASE_PASSWORD` | When you wish to interact with Metabase | The password for a Metabase admin account.

+---

+# Next steps
+Now that you have everything setup, it is finally time to make changes to the bot!
+If you have not yet read the [contributing guidelines](../contributing-guidelines.md), now is a good time.
+Contributions that do not adhere to the guidelines may be rejected.

+If you're not sure where to go from here, our [detailed walkthrough](../#2-set-up-the-project) is for you.

 Have fun!